james-lawlor/james-lawlor.github.io/biotrain-2019/index.md

 **Course Development**
 Course content adapted from the Software Carpentries lessons and the 2018 Bootcamp organized by [Brittany Lasseigene, PhD](https://www.lasseigne.org), Assistant Professor at the [University of Alabama in Birmingham](https://www.uab.edu/home/)

-**Note**: As of May 30 / May 31, slides on this page are still preliminary.

 ### May 30, 2019 & May 31, 2019:
 **Lunch**: Computer set-up.
 James and/or Bryan will be around to help make sure computers are set up for next week.